dingguanglei/jdit/docs/source/quick start.rst

       0%|            | 0/10 [00:00<?, ?epoch/s]
     0step [00:00, ?step/s]

-* It will search a fashing mnist dataset.
+* It will search a fashion mnist dataset.
 * Then build a simple network for classification.
 * For training process, you can find learning curves in ``tensorboard``.
 * It will create a ``log`` directory in ``example/``, which saves training processing data and configures.